strvcom/android-chat-component/component_messages.md

 ```

 You can either inherit from `ChatViewHolder<T : ChatItemView>` class or
-from one of the default `ViewHolder`s in case you are not planning to
+from one of the default `ViewHolder`s in case if you are not planning to
 rewrite the behaviour from scratch:
 - `DefaultHeaderViewHolder` - header item view
 - `DefaultMyMessageViewHolder` - outgoing text message item view